 The library oversees the administration and supervision of several high traffic student computer labs.
 These include the STEP Lab, consisting of approximately 150 networked computers, printers, servers; the Reference Online Center, consisting of approximately 24 networked computers; and the Gloria S. Cline Bibliographic Instruction SMART Classroom, which includes approximately 30 computers, an operator’s workstation, telephone conferencing and projection equipment.
 As a service to the university’s graduate students, the library also provides a graduate study room equipped with six computers.

 Most of the library's collections are available online through its catalog.
 Users may access the catalog over the Internet from home, office, or campus.
 Educational materials housed in the Instructional Materials Center may be searched separately or in conjunction with a search of Dupré Library's holdings.

-Here at the library, our trained and professional civil service staff members have interests and talents in many fields, which allow us to provide the highest quality service to you.
+Here at the library, our trained and professional faculty and staff members have interests and talents in many fields, which allow us to provide the highest quality service to you.
 We are making a constant effort to improve the University library system.
 The rapid growth of our collections and our use of the latest technologies in efficient library service, plus our work with faculty across the campus, all work together to assure you receive the finest in library service available.